Country Living in a Cariboo Valley

 Yes that really is a 9 pound chicken.
 Disclaimer: Weight varies!

-Why raising chicks for meat is perfect for any homestead
+Why raising baby chicks for meat is perfect for any homestead

 So we try to raise our livestock on a seasonal basis.
 Let me explain how that works for us.

 In any given year, we may raise pigs (from weaner pig to full size) and chickens.
-If we decide to raise pigs, we buy them at the end of March.
+If we decide to raise pigs for pork, we buy them at the end of March.

 They live here, pigging out eating our pasture and also eating vegetables we feed on a daily basis.
 They are butchered in November.